 Please clearly show exactly which question or which part of the document you are commenting on.
-The closing date for all comments is 11.59pm on XX YYYY 2022.
+The closing date for all comments is 11.59pm on 19 October 2022.
 Please note that all comments will be available to view on the Council's website and will not be confidential.
-All comments received will be taken into consideration and will help inform the

-Proposed Submission version of the Local Plan to be published for public consultation in 2023.
+All comments received will be taken into consideration and will help inform the Local Plan to be published for public consultation and submission to the Planning Inspectorate in 2023.